VictoriaMetrics/VictoriaMetrics/docs/stream-aggregation.md

 must be ignored, then the following options can be used:

 - To pass `-remoteWrite.streamAggr.ignoreOldSamples` command-line flag to [vmagent](https://docs.victoriametrics.com/vmagent/)
-  or `-streamAggr.ignoreOldSamples` command-line flag to [single-node VictoriaMetrics](https://docs.victoriametrics.com/).
+  or `-streamAggr.ignoreOldSamples` command-line flag to [single-node VictoriaMetrics](https://docs.victoriametrics.com/) or for global aggregation to [vmagent](https://docs.victoriametrics.com/vmagent/).
   This enables ignoring old samples for all the [aggregation configs](#stream-aggregation-config).

 - To set `ignore_old_samples: true` option at the particular [aggregation config](#stream-aggregation-config).